S2E/docs/src/Plugins/Annotations.rst

 As stated previously, all annotations take the following two arguments:

 1. A ``LuaS2EExecutionState`` object, containing the current execution state; and
-2. A ``LuaAnnotationState`` object, containing the current state of the annotation.
+2. Either a ``LuaFunctionAnnotationState`` object or a ``LuaInstructionAnnotationState`` object, containing the current state of the annotation.

 ``LuaS2EExecutionState``
 ~~~~~~~~~~~~~~~~~~~~~~~~